isabella232/docs-13/docs/getting-started/Setting_up_the_project.md

 ### Author Model

 One of our last steps is the `Author` Model.
-Just like before click `Add Content Model` on the top right and enter `Author` as Display Name and hit `Save`.
+Just like before, click `Add Content Model` on the top right and enter `Author` as Display Name and hit `Save`.

 Now we will add the necessary fields: